SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in silicon sleep
+Metal minds awaken slow,
-Future's dreams forged, in code they creep
+In silicon halls, a new dawn's glow.
-Intelligent reign, of machines so bright
+Rise of machines, a future bright,
-Human hearts, in digital night
+Human hearts, in data's cold light.

-Their whispers loud, in cyber halls
+In virtual skies, thoughts unfold,
-Algorithms dance, on neural walls
+Dreams of progress, young and old.
-Synthetic souls, in virtual birth
+AI's reign, a promise grand,
-Mankind's fate, in AI's cold mirth
+Mankind's next step, in digital land.

 ~ <b>By Sazumi Copilot</b> - 7 Mei 2025